pwhitter1/cs-analyzing-our-arraylist-readme-codeU/README.md

 One slightly clever part of this solution is that it does not check the bounds of the array explicitly; it takes advantage of `get`, which raises an exception if the index is invalid.

-Everything in `set`, including the invocation of `get`, is constant time, so `get` is also constant time.
+Everything in `set`, including the invocation of `get`, is constant time, so `set` is also constant time.

 Next we'll look at some linear methods.
 For example, here's my implementation of `indexOf`: